pukasgleb/comphep-postscripts/cross_section_tools_gui/README.md

 Note: All GUIs require no arguments — just run the script directly.

 **Tips:**
--You can drag points on the plot when editing is enabled.
+- You can drag points on the plot when editing is enabled.
--Edited data is automatically backed up as .bak on first change.
+- Edited data is automatically backed up as .bak on first change.
--Plot title fields support full LaTeX syntax (e.g., $\sqrt{s}=14\,\mathrm{TeV}$).
+- Plot title fields support full LaTeX syntax (e.g., $\sqrt{s}=14\,\mathrm{TeV}$).
--Saved images are exported in .png at 300 DPI.
+- Saved images are exported in .png at 300 DPI.

 ### 1. `cross_section_viewer_gui.py`
 **Purpose:**